Manny-Santana/sockets_python/README.md

 researching socket programming in python to later implement the same concepts in a project or another language

+## HOW TO RUN THE PROGRAM
+you can run the program by cloning the repo and opening 2 separate terminals or command prompts

+on one navigate to the project and first run `python3 tcp_server.py`

+on the second terminal , navigate to the project and run `python3 tcp_client.py`

 ## USEFUL LINKS / NOTES

 ### ARPANET - HISTORY